samwedge/rapiduino/README.md

 ## Usage

-To use with an ArduinoUno, simply import the class and globals as follows
+To use with an ArduinoUno, simply import the class and globals as follows.
+Importing globals give you access to the same INPUT, OUTPUT, HIGH, LOW, A0, A1 etc. as when developing an Arduino sketch

-    from rapiduino.devices import ArduinoUno
     from rapiduino.globals.arduino_uno import *
+    from rapiduino.globals.common import *
+    from rapiduino.boards.arduino import Arduino

 Set up the class and serial connection with the following.
 The port to be passed in can be identified using the Arduino software

-    arduino = ArduinoUno('/dev/ttyACM0')
+    arduino = Arduino.uno('port_identifier')

 Then start using it!
 Here is a blinking LED example: